terryyizhongru/interpretable-pd/README.md

 **Abstract.** _Recent works in pathological speech analysis have increasingly relied on powerful self-supervised speech representations, leading to promising results.
 However, the complex, black-box nature of these embeddings and the limited research on their interpretability significantly restrict their adoption for clinical diagnosis.
 To address this gap, we propose a novel, interpretable framework specifically designed to support Parkinson’s Disease (PD) diagnosis.
 Through the design of simple yet effective cross-attention mechanisms for both embedding- and temporal-level analysis, the proposed framework offers interpretability from two distinct but complementary perspectives.
 Experimental findings across five well-established speech benchmarks for PD detection demonstrate the framework’s capability to identify meaningful speech patterns within self-supervised representations for a wide range of assessment tasks.
 Fine-grained temporal analyses further underscore its potential to enhance the interpretability of deep-learning pathological speech models, paving the way for the development of more transparent, trustworthy, and clinically applicable computer-assisted diagnosis systems in this domain.
-Moreover, in terms of classification accuracy, our method achieves results competitive with state-of-the-art approaches, while also demonstrating robustness in cross-lingual scenarios when applied to spontaneous speech production._ [📜 Arxiv Link](https://arxiv.org/abs/2412.02006)
+Moreover, in terms of classification accuracy, our method achieves results competitive with state-of-the-art approaches, while also demonstrating robustness in cross-lingual scenarios when applied to spontaneous speech production._ [📜 Arxiv Link](https://arxiv.org/abs/2412.02006) [📜 IEEE Link](https://ieeexplore.ieee.org/abstract/document/10877763)

 ## <a name="preparation"></a> 🛠️ Preparation